nuxeo-sandbox/nuxeo-retention/README.md

    - Field: `rule:endActions` (plural)
    - The plugin provides the `RetentionEnd` vocabulary
    - This vocabulary can be localized, and the ID of each item is the ID of the operation
-   - NOTE: It is not possible to have both a single Automation chain _and_ a list of predefined operations
+   - NOTE: It is not possible to have both a single Automation chain _and_ a list of pre-defined operations

-### TODO: Explain Vocabularies and localization

 ### Record facet

 When a retention rule is applied on the document we store the data into the `Record` facet that is added to each document under retention.